Reading Language Arts

-The Observation Survey assesses literacy tasks necessary for describing a young child's emerging reading and writing behaviors: Letter Identification, Word Test, Concepts About Print, Writing Vocabulary and Hearing and Recording Sounds.
+Reading screeners are given in grades K – 2.
+The screener assesses literacy tasks necessary for describing a young child’s emerging reading and writing behaviors, such as: Letter Identification, Phonological Awareness, Word Test, Early Literacy Behaviors and Word Writing.

-The DRA is an individual reading assessment that assesses students' reading performance in grades K-6.
-It provides data that enables the teacher to determine the student's reading level and group students effectively to provide appropriate instruction and opportunities to practice reading skills and strategies.
+The BAS is an individual reading assessment that assesses students’ reading performance in grades K – 6.
+It provides data that enables teachers to determine the student’s reading level and group students effectively to provide appropriate instruction and opportunities to practice reading skills and strategies.

 The Texas Middle School Fluency Assessment

 TMSFA measures fluency in text reading and oral word reading as well as main idea comprehension.